braedon/bottler/README.md

 Usage: main.py [OPTIONS]

 Options:
   -c, --config-file FILE    Path to the site config file.
 Can be absolute, or
-                          relative to the current working directory. (default: site.cfg)
+                            relative to the current working directory.
+                            (default: site.cfg)

-  -p, --port INTEGER      Port to serve on. (default=8080) -j, --json              Log in json.
+  -p, --port INTEGER        Port to serve on. (default=8080) --shutdown-sleep INTEGER  How many seconds to sleep during graceful
+                            shutdown. (default=10)

+  --shutdown-wait INTEGER   How many seconds to wait for active connections to
+                            close during graceful shutdown (after sleeping).
+                            (default=10)

+  -j, --json                Log in json.
   -v, --verbose             Log debug messages.
   -h, --help                Show this message and exit.
 ```

 Any options placed after the image name (`bottler`) will be passed to the process inside the container.
 For example, enable structured logging with `--json`: